By David Provost for CoinWeek …..

 He complimented St. Germain and Annunzio for “caring deeply” about the proposed Olympic coinage and believed such strong interest was the key driver behind the careful consideration that the House had shown to the bills each offered.
 He made his support for the private marketing approach clear, however, noting “I have no doubt that the program envisioned by the [St. Germain] substitute bill would provide an important boost to the Olympic effort and will provide an important boost to the United States as the host nation in Los Angeles.”

-Representative Stewart McKinney (R-CT) then rose to offer his support for the St. Germain substitute bill and outlined what he believed were key points for the Committee to consider.
-He stressed the critical importance of the up front payment included within St. Germain’s bill, believing that without it Los Angeles and the LAOOC would not be ready to host the Olympics.
-He also believed “the Mint’s reputation, track record and ability to sell anything is pathetic,” and that the Chairman’s substitute offered a better selection of coins and, referring to its proposed copper-nickel dollar coin, a less expensive entry point for those interested in making an Olympic coin purchase.
+Representative Stewart McKinney (R-CT4) then rose to offer his support for the St. Germain substitute bill and outlined what he believed were key points for the Committee to consider.
+He stressed the critical importance of the upfront payment included within St. Germain’s bill, believing that without it Los Angeles and the LAOOC would not be ready to host the Olympics.
+He also believed “the Mint’s reputation, track record and ability to sell anything is pathetic,” and that the Chairman’s substitute offered a better selection of coins and, referring to its proposed copper-nickel dollar coin, a less-expensive entry point for those interested in making an Olympic coin purchase.

-The final Committee member to make an opening statement was William Lowery (R-CA).
+The final Committee member to make an opening statement was Bill Lowery (R-CA41).
 He expressed his support for St. Germain and noted the bipartisan support his bill had within the House and Senate.
-He also reminded his colleagues of the bill’s support within the Administration, the Treasury Department and both Olympic committees.
+He also reminded his colleagues of the bill’s support within the Administration, the Treasury Department, and both Olympic committees.

 In all, four Committee members made statements in support of Chairman St. Germain, while only one rose to support Annunzio.
 The 4:1 ratio of opposition to his bill foretold of what would unfold before the markup session concluded.